efermenal/personal-blog/content/books/the-philosophy-of-redemption/index.md

 tags: ["Books", "Mainländer"]
 showDateUpdated: true
 ---
-Philipp Mainländer—his real name was Philipp Batz, the pseudonym was adopted as a homage to his natal town—is a fascinating case because of the pessimistic interpretation of metaphysics.
-Although it could be said he is a great exponent of Western philosophical pessimism, in reality, he lacks significant academic recognition and has been relegated to a second or even third place as a philosopher.
+Philipp Mainländer—which real name was Philipp Batz, the pseudonym was adopted as a homage to his natal town—is a fascinating case because of the pessimistic interpretation of metaphysics.
+Although it could be said he is a great exponent of Western philosophical pessimism, in reality, he lacks significant academic recognition and has been relegated to a minor place as a philosopher.
 For all this, it is not surprising that the access to his works is extremely limited, much of which has not even been translated from German.
 However, it is known he was read by such writers as Nietzsche and Borges, and we might suspect his influence on Cioran.